 Learn to Recognize Possible Harmful Consequences of Decisions In Time

-In order to develop such a habit, we need to turn Design Thinking on its head.
-Instead of reducing complexity we need to embrace it – respect the needs of end users as well as everyone else who is impacted by the product or service throughout its life cycle.
+In order to develop this habit, we need to turn design thinking on its head.
+Instead of reducing complexity, we need to embrace it by respecting the needs of end users as well as everyone else who is impacted by the product or service throughout its lifecycle.

-The workshop is open to anybody (regardless of their professional title or affiliation) who wants to know what it takes to consider potential harmful consequences of a decision.
+This workshop is open to anybody (regardless of their professional title or affiliation) who wants to know what it takes to consider the potentially harmful consequences of a decision.
 We will explore the topic in a playful way, using two specialized card games – The Thing From The Future and Moral Agent.

 DURING THE WORKSHOP:

-- First, we split into small groups and ideate solutions to creative prompts describing possible futures.
+- You’ll split into small groups and ideate solutions to creative prompts describing possible futures.

-- Then each group adds a specific ethical consideration to their creative prompt and attempts to incorporate it into the solutions.
+- Then, each group will add a specific ethical consideration to their creative prompt and attempts to incorporate it into the solutions.

-- Next, each group discusses possible answers to the question “What can we do to be sure that our solutions do no harm?”
+- Next, you will discuss possible answers to the question, “What can we do to be sure that our solutions do no harm?”

-- And finally, all the groups meet together to present their solutions and share their answers to the question.
+- And finally, all the groups will present their solutions and share their answers to the question.